-NOTE: If the ingredients feel a little too dry, add 1 Tbsp of cold water at a time, until it’s moistened BUT not too wet!**
+Pour the cold apple cider vinegar-milk mixture (slowly) and stir (working it together with one hand) until the dry ingredients are moistened.
+NOTE: If the ingredients feels a little too dry, add 1 tablespoon of milk at a time, until it’s moistened BUT not too wet!

-Once you’re able to form it into a ball and wrap it in plastic wrap and refrigerate for 1 hour (minimum), up to 1 and a half hours, or of course overnight.
+Once you’re able to form it into a ball and wrap it in plastic wrap and refrigerate for 1 hour (minimum), up to 1 and a half hours or of course overnight.

-In the meantime, make the filling.
+In the meantime, make the Filling.

-Now, place your ‘log-like filling mixture onto the middle of your flat dough, folding over one side of the dough over the filling mixture.
+Add the filling atop the center of the flattened dough and using both hands, formulate the filling mixture into a 'log-like' shape, folding over one side of the dough over the filling mixture.
 Do the same thing with the other side, until everything is fully wrapped over.
-Cut off any excess dough on the sides.
+NOTE: Cut off any excess dough on the sides.

 Next, roll up the ends of the dough and seal by gently pressing it together with your fingers.

-Once done, remove from the oven and let it cool slightly, about 5-10 minutes.
+Once done, remove from the oven and let it cool slightly, about 10-15 minutes.

 Transfer to a platter, sprinkle with additional dried parsley (optional) and cut all the way through into 1-2 inch slices and serve.